waimea-aalee/300dtd-client-tracker-project/docs/1-sprint-1-prototype.md

 - A list of jobs for the clients
 - Details of job and clients (e.g. client phone number)

-Replace this text with a description of the outputs for the system - what types of data will be displayed?

 ### Required Data Processing

 Replace this text with a description of how the data will be processed to achieve the desired output(s) - any processes / formulae?